-Working with ArchitectsAlliance, BROWN+STOREY made key contributions to the now-completed Bloor Street Transformation, a partnership between the Bloor-Yorkville BIA and the City of Toronto to revitalize and improve the pedestrian realm of the signature retail avenue located between Yonge Street and Avenue Road.
+Working with ArchitectsAlliance, Brown + Storey Architects Inc. made key contributions to the now-completed Bloor Street Transformation, a partnership between the Bloor-Yorkville BIA and the City of Toronto to revitalize and improve the pedestrian realm of the signature retail avenue located between Yonge Street and Avenue Road.

 New tree plantings, widened sidewalks, and lay-bys were the starting point for the re-imagining of Bloor Street.
 Elegantly detailed granite sidewalks create a ground plane of materiality, depth and surface richness.
 Parallel tree lines and a five-metre planting-grid maximize tree-planting opportunities.
 Rhythmic tree lines and a curved, interwoven geometry of planting creates surface “weaves” that move along the space available to pedestrians.
 These are marked in many ways, as surfaces, patterns and volumes that create a range of spaces, programme possibilities, art sites, flush and raised landscapes that exist below a series of parallel tree arrangements.

 Accommodating trees in both large planters and grated tree pits allows the sidewalk widths to expand and contract.
 Retailers are encouraged to appropriate horticultural sites and develop signature planting schemes to create richness and diversity throughout the year.